McDevon/taxman-wasm/README.md

 - Runs games built with Taxman Engine in browser
 - Rendering the display
 - Mapping of keys
+- Crank controls mapped to keys
+- Load asset files from server
+- Amazing console visualisation

 ## Rough Backlog

-- Add the platformer scene with non-trademarked assets to the repository
-- Add missing controls (at least crank & accelerometer)
 - Audio
 - Mobile support
-- Use proper assets instead of the hack with uncompressed binaries that is currently in use
 - Migrate to SDL2 if it can be made more performant than SDL1

 ## Contributing